Here are the definitions of some commonly used terms in institutional research.

 Part-time Student: Undergraduate – A student enrolled for either 11 semester credits or less.

 Postsecondary award, certificate, or diploma (at least 1 but less than 2 academic years) – Requires completion of an organized program of study at the postsecondary level (below the baccalaureate degree) in at least 1 but less than 2 full-time equivalent academic years , or designed for completion in at least 30 but less than 60 semester or trimester credit hours, or in at least 45 but less than 90 quarter credit hours, or in at least 900 but less than 1,800 contact or clock hours, by a student enrolled full time.

 Program – A combination of courses and related activities organized for the attainment of broad educational objectives as described by the institution.

-Race/ethnicity – Categories used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
+Race/ethnicity – Categories developed in 1997 that are used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
 The categories do not denote scientific definitions of anthropological origins.
-A person may be counted in only one group.
-The groups used to categorize U.S. citizens, resident aliens, and other eligible non-citizens are as follows: Black, Black, non-Hispanic, American Indian/ Alaska Native, Asian/Pacific Islander, Hispanic, White, non-Hispanic.
+The designations are used to categorize U.S. citizens, resident aliens, and other eligible non-citizens.

 Resident Alien – A person who is not a citizen or national of the United States and who has been admitted as a legal immigrant for the purpose of obtaining permanent resident alien status (and who holds either an alien registration card, a Temporary Resident card, or an Arrival-Departure Record with a notation that conveys legal immigrant status such as Section 207 Refugee, Section 208 Asylee, Conditional Entrant Parolee or Cuban-Haitian).